unlock-protocol/unlock/README.md

 ### Config and environment variables

-If you run the app locally on you machine, you will have to create a file called `.env.dev.local` at the root of the repo, containing variables for the different apps :
+If you run the app locally on your machine, you will have to create a file called `.env.dev.local` at the root of the repo, containing variables for the different apps :

 ```
 # your wallet address to the first line